bzar/panorama/README.markdown

 About
 -----

-Panorama is an application lanucher written in Qt for the [OpenPandora][] portable gaming platform.
+Panorama is an application launcher written in Qt for the [OpenPandora][] portable gaming platform.
 The focus lies on creating an extremely portable, modular and extensible system that also is visually appealing and uses little resources.
 Having intuitive controls and an efficient usage of screen real estate is also a primary